aslonv/Number-Theoretic-Transform---CPU-acceleration-with-AVX2/README.md

 ```bash
 cargo test
 ```
-This will execute unit tests to verify the correctness of the implementation.

 **Run Benchmarks**:
 ```bash
 cargo bench
 ```
-This will run benchmarks to measure the performance of both the base and AVX2 implementations.
+Runs benchmarks to measure the performance of both the base and AVX2 implementations.

 ### Example